Thomas-T/nodebjectify/Readme.md

 Nobjectify doesn't care about data validation, it is only a layer of abstraction for storing and accessing your data from the Datastore and the Cache.

+*TO DO*

+* prods credentials configuration for the Datastore
+* better management for namespaces (default and on operation-only change)

 # Installation